learnapollo/learnapollo/content/tutorial-react-native/react-native-03.md

 `
 ```

 As you can see, the query requires a query variable `id` of type `ID` that we have to supply using the query option `variables` as before.
-However, unlike the trainer name variable, we cannot just use a hard-coded value--it should be dynamic based on the id that is passed via props to the component.
+However, unlike the trainer name variable, we cannot just use a hard-coded value - it should be dynamic based on the id that is passed via props to the component.
 For this reason, we can supply the appropriate id when creating the `variables` object.
 So, we can replace:

 ```js
 export default PokemonPage